chrisvilla1301/Active-Directory-Lab/README.md

 You can now Power on the Virtual Machine.

 Once powered on the Windows Server ISO that was selected should boot up.
-If you did not select an ISO image before here you will be promted to select one.
+If you did not select an ISO image before here you will be prompted to select one.

 Allow it to boot up and simply go through the set up / installation process.
 Installation may take a while, just allow it to do its thing. :